janus-idp/backstage-showcase/showcase-docs/getting-started.md

 ## Telemetry collection

 The telemetry data collection feature is used to enhance your experience with the application without compromising your privacy.
+This is enabled by default.
-To enable or disable telemetry data collection, you can configure the [`@janus-idp/backstage-plugin-analytics-provider-segment`](https://github.com/janus-idp/backstage-plugins/tree/main/plugins/analytics-provider-segment) plugin accordingly.
+To disable telemetry data collection, you need to disable the [`@janus-idp/backstage-plugin-analytics-provider-segment`](https://github.com/janus-idp/backstage-plugins/tree/main/plugins/analytics-provider-segment) plugin as documented below.

 - **Anonymous configuration**: